UN7X/UN7X/README.md

-- 👋 Hi, I’m @UN7X
+- 👋 Heya, I’m @UN7X
 - 👀 I’m interested in Python Game Development (using tkinter lol).
 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on or with whoever can stand me.
 - 📫 How to reach me: unix@un7x.net or @un7x on Discord
 - 😄 Pronouns: .he/him
+- ⚡ Fun facts:
-- ⚡ Fun fact: Im mexican/american, living in Mexico since September 2021.
+- Im mexican/american, living in Mexico since September 2021,
+- I have 15 years of age,
+- I know HTML, CSS (learning js), but im terrible at making anything good looking,
+- I get ahead of myself too much, and get cocky at times,
+- Commonly under the influence of sugar,
+- Crazy ADHD mess, yet still somehow introverted.
+- somehow i still want friends, with that said please add me if you're up for a convo!

 <!---
 UN7X/UN7X is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.